jpacg/awesome-stars/README.md

 ## C

+- [nginx](https://github.com/nginx/nginx) - An official read-only mirror of http://hg.nginx.org/nginx/ which is updated hourly.
+Pull requests on GitHub cannot be accepted and will be automatically closed.
+The proper way to submit changes to nginx is via the nginx development mailing list, see http://nginx.org/en/docs/contributing_changes.html
+- [openresty](https://github.com/openresty/openresty) - Turning Nginx into a Full-Fledged Scriptable Web Platform
+- [proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.
 - [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [xCrash](https://github.com/iqiyi/xCrash) - 🔥 A crash reporting library for Android APPs.
 Support catching native crash and Java exception.
-Support Android 4.0 - 9.0 (API level 14 - 28).
-Support armeabi, armeabi-v7a, arm64-v8a, x86 and x86_64.
 - [FastHook](https://github.com/turing-technician/FastHook) - Android ART Hook
 - [libsodium](https://github.com/jedisct1/libsodium) - A modern, portable, easy to use crypto library
 - [xmake](https://github.com/xmake-io/xmake) - 🔥 A cross-platform build utility based on Lua